 On Sept.
 4, 2010, Georgopoulos premiered a new weekly show, Sports Grumblings Live!, on SiriusXM Satellite radio.
 The show was a three-hour broadcast focusing on all the major fantasy sports (and named to support the re-branded website of SportsGrumblings.com), concurrently entertaining and informing the listeners.
 The show had a time slot of 8-11 PM ET on Saturday nights, on Sirius 210 | XM 87.
 Sirius/XM decided not to renew the show for a second season.

-In 2013, the time, effort and resources required to run an independent fantasy sports site became too much to handle, so Georgopoulos decided to sell the Sports Grumblings brand and properties to his friend and fellow fantasy industry pioneer William Del Pilar; Georgopoulos then accepted an offer to be a featured fantasy football writer at Fantasy Sharks.com.
+In 2013, the time, effort and resources required to run an independent fantasy sports site became too much to handle, so Georgopoulos decided to sell the Sports Grumblings brand and properties to his friend and fellow fantasy industry pioneer William Del Pilar.
+Consequently, Georgopoulos accepted an offer to be a featured fantasy football writer at Fantasy Sharks.com.

-Georgopoulos has also taken the time to dabble in the entertainment industry; he has produced, directed and performed in two comedy series (for which he is also credited as a writer) on the Amazon Prime Video platform, Net News (2018) and Back to the Stone Age (2021).
+Georgopoulos has also taken the time to dabble in the entertainment industry.
+He has written, produced, directed and performed in two comedy series for the Amazon Prime Video platform.
+Net News (2018) and Back to the Stone Age (2021).
 Additionally, he is credited as a writer and producer for the unreleased series Celebrapy (2015).
 Georgopoulos has co-hosted That Riot Show, a podcast found on YouTube, iTunes and other platforms, since 2015.